How to treat Urinary Tract Infections

 The risk of developing a UTI can be decreased by wiping from front to back after a toilet visit, urinating after sex, drinking cranberry juice on a regular basis, and avoiding constipation.

-Different Types of UTI
+Different Types Of UTI

 Infections can develop in both the upper and lower areas of the urinary tract, which is why you may hear doctors refer to them as lower or upper UTI’s.
 Since the kidney can potentially be affected, it is the upper UTI’s that are considered the more dangerous of the two.